sage-471/Cross-Assert-Volatility-Modelling---Risk-Forecasting/README.md

 This project demonstrates the application of **data science and econometric modeling** to a real financial problem:
 **measuring and interpreting dynamic market risk.**

----

-## Author

-**Alex Manjoro**
-MS in Data Science | Aspiring Quant Analyst | CFA Level I Candidate

-If you’d like to connect or discuss the project, feel free to fork the repository or reach out.

----

-## License

-This project is open-source and available under the **MIT License**.